 Looking for a job can be exciting.
 It can also be time-consuming and a little laborious if it’s not well planned and managed.
-These 11 tips will not only help you find a job, but ensure you’ll enjoy the journey as well.
+These eight steps will help you navigate the job search process effectively.

 1. Know your goals